Bowtie-free graphs have a Ramsey lift: Ramsey structures

-It is usual to shorten the last part of the definition as $\relsys{C} \longrightarrow (\relsys{B})^{\relsys{A}}_2$.
-The following strong Ramsey theorem is the main result of \cite{Nevsetvril1977b}.
-It will be used repeatedly (for example in Sections \ref{sec:star} and \ref{sec:final}).
+The following strong Ramsey theorem is a variant of the main result of \cite{Nevsetvril1977b}, see also \cite{Nevsetvril1995}.
+It will be used repeatedly (for example in Sections \ref{sec:star} and \ref{sec:final}). \begin{thm}[\cite{Nevsetvril1977b}] Let $K$ be a finite relational language involving binary relation $\leq$ and $\F$ be a set of pure-irreducible $K$-struc\-tures.
+Then the class of all structures in $\Forb(\F)$ where $\leq$ is a linear ordering of vertices is a Ramsey class. \end{thm} Note that traditionally Theorem~\ref{thm:NR0} is formulated in the language of linearly ordered hypergraphs.
+Because of reducibility of linearly ordered hypergraph is concerned about hyperedges only, it corresponds to our notion of pure-irreducibility.
+We will use the following refinement of Theorem~\ref{thm:NR0}.

-\begin{thm}[\cite{Nevsetvril1977b}] Let $L$ be a finite relational language involving unary relations $U_1, U_2,\ldots, U_N$.
-Let $\F$ be a set of complete $L$-struc\-tures.
-Let $\C$ be the class of all ordered $L$-struc\-tures $\relsys A$ where the ordering $\leq_{\relsys{A}}$ satisfies
+\begin{thm}[\cite{Nevsetvril1977b}] Let $K$ be a finite relational language involving binary relation $\leq$ and unary relations $U_1, U_2,\ldots, U_N$.
+Let $\F$ be a set of pure-irreducible $K$-struc\-tures.
+Let $\C$ be the class of all $K$-struc\-tures $\str A$ in $\Forb(\F)$ where every vertex is in exactly one of unary relations $\rel{A}{U_i}$ and $\leq_{\str{A}}$ is linear ordering of vertices which satisfies

 We call such ordering an {\em admissible ordering}.
-Then the class $\Forb(\F)$ together with admissible orderings is a Ramsey class. \end{thm}

-In fact, this is an $N$-partite version of the main result of \cite{Nevsetvril1977b}.
-It follows easily either from the (partite construction) proof, or directly by a product argument.

-We apply this theorem to a special class $\mathcal T$ of irreducible structures isolated in the Theorem \ref{thm:triangles}.
-Denote by $\mathcal T$ ($\mathcal T$ for triangles) the set of all relational structures on at most $3$ vertices for which the class of all complete structures in $\Forb_{L_2}(\mathcal T)$ coincides with the class $\overline{\B}$ (see Theorem~\ref{thm:triangles}).
-We consider the structures in $\Forb_{L_2}(\mathcal T)$ with orderings defined above (which are admissible).
-It is also more convenient to consider the contracted versions $L^\bullet$ of the language $L_2$.
-In this section we prove:
+Then the class $\mathcal C$ together with admissible orderings is a Ramsey class. \end{thm} \begin{proof} In fact, this is an $N$-partite version of the main result of \cite{Nevsetvril1977b}.
+It follows directly by a product argument.
+For completeness, this can be outlined as follows: Given admissibly ordered $\str{A},\str{B}\in \mathcal C$, by~\cite{Nevsetvril1977b} there exists $\str C\in\Forb(\F)$ with $\str C\longrightarrow (\str B)^\str A_2$. $\str{C}$ is ordered but this ordering $\leq_\str{C}$ may not have to be admissible.
+Then it is possible to re-order vertices of $\str{C}$ lexicographically first by unary relations they belong to and second by the original order of $\str{C}$.
+It is easy to see that this new order is admissible and preserves all copies of (admissibly ordered) structure $\str{B}$. \end{proof} We apply Theorem~\ref{thm:NR} to the set $\mathcal T^\bullet$ of pure-irreducible $L^\bullet$-structures defined in Theorem \ref{thm:triangles2}.
+We consider the structures in $\Forb_{L^\bullet}(\mathcal T)$ with admissible orderings defined above.
+Theorem \ref{thm:NR} then specialises to the following:

-\begin{thm} The class $\Forb_{L^\bullet}(\mathcal T)$ is a Ramsey class.
+\begin{thm} The class $\Forb_{L^\bullet}(\mathcal T^\bullet)$ is a Ramsey class.